djkeu/kukuk-js/README.md

 A cuckoo sound is played once every 15 minutes and multiple times according to the hour of the day.

-### ToDo
+### ToDo section

-- User notification about What's new  ToDo:
+- ToDo: User notification about What's new
-- Dark theme  ToDo:
+- ToDo: Dark theme
-- Show bird when kuku-ing  ToDo:
+- ToDo: Show bird when kuku-ing
-- Analogue clock inside drawing  ToDo:
+- ToDo: Analogue clock inside drawing
-- Menu button  Done:
+- FixMe: Menu button
-    - About  Done:
+    - Done: About
-    - What's new  ToDo:
+    - ToDo: What's new
-    - Dark theme  ToDo:
+    - ToDo: Dark theme
-- Continuous play when not active on mobile device, see ./doc/continuousPlay.md for explanation and sample code
+- FixMe: Continuous play when not active on mobile device, see ./doc/continuousPlay.md for explanation and sample code
-- Message of the day  Abandoned:
+- Abandoned: Message of the day

 ### About Kuku